 We love putting up our artificial Christmas tree outside every year, but it can become challenging to keep it in place during strong winds and bad weather.
 So what’s the best way of anchoring it?

-You can secure your artificial Christmas tree outside using shepherd’s hooks, ratchet straps, rope or tie straps, an outdoor umbrella stand full of water, bags of rocks or dumbbell weights, or fence post bases.
+You can stop an artificial Christmas tree from falling over outside using shepherd’s hooks, ratchet straps, rope or tie straps, or by adding weights to the base such as an outdoor umbrella stand full of water, bags of rocks, sand or cat litter, or even dumbbell weights or fence post bases.

 Join us to discover how to use each of these methods to anchor your artificial Christmas tree outside this festive season…